 The houses are set within 24 acres of woodland, gardens and lawns which form The Children's Trust.
-These have been landscaped and have a nature trail, Woodland Walk, wheel chair accessible tree house and multi-sensory gardens.
+These have been landscaped and have a nature trail, Woodland Walk, play equipment and multi-sensory gardens.

 The Children's Trust is situated within Tadworth which is a large suburban village in Surrey in the South East of the Epsom Downs.
-It forms part of the Borough of Reigate and Banstead.
-It has a population of approximately 13,000 residents and locality risk assessment is reviewed annually. (www.surrey.gov.uk 2011)
+It forms part of the Borough of Reigate and Banstead and has a population of approximately 13,000 residents (www.surrey.gov.uk 2011 census).
+The locality risk assessment is reviewed annually.